HighResMIP2/HighResMIP2.github.io/experiment_cmip7.md

 We are developing an update to the HighResMIPv1 experimental design towards CMIP7.
 The main differences are in the atmosphere-only simulations, and extending the coupled future simulations to 2100.
 The exact value for "present" in the following is undecided and will be influenced by CMIP7, likely around 2022/23.

 ### HighResMIP CMIP7 protocol
 The HighResMIPv2 protocol towards CMIP7 is being developed, as well as the new output requirements for the Data Request.
 The details are still under discussion, with an aim for a full proposal by end-2023.
-Below is a short outline of the current proposal.
+Below is a short outline of the current proposal, with an illustration at the bottom.

 ### Tier 1a: Forced-atmosphere runs 1980-present
 Experiment name: **highresSST-present**: Using ESA CCI forcing for SST and sea-ice (daily, 0.05 degree, updated to 2022 currently).